python/cpython/Doc/library/argparse.rst

 By default, :class:`ArgumentParser` objects uses ``sys.argv[0]`` to determine how to display the name of the program in help messages.
-This default is almost always desirable because it will make the help messages match how the pgoram was invoked on the command line.
+This default is almost always desirable because it will make the help messages match how the program was invoked on the command line.
 For example, consider a file named ``myprogram.py`` with the following code::